Egvekinot: Culture and sights

-A monument to the MI-8 helicopter, a common sight in the air over Chukotka, is located in the airport.
+A monument to the Mi-8 helicopter, a common sight in the air over Chukotka, is located in the airport.

 There is a museum in the settlement which deals mainly with local history, people, and archeology, as well as a cultural center, home to the Zalivskiye Napevy folk chorus, the Sone song group, and Severyanka folk dance ensemble.

 Egvekinot has one of only two ski slopes in Chukotka; a ski lodge can be found near the Staratelsky Stream.

 Climate

-Egvekinot has a subarctic climate (Köppen Dfc) falling just short of a tundra climate (Köppen ET).
+Egvekinot, historically having a polar tundra climate (Köppen ET), has recently transitioned into a subarctic climate (Köppen Dfc) due to global warming.
 Temperatures average below freezing from October all the way through to the following May, and can average below -20 C from December through to March.
 The short summer is temperate.
 The average temperature in January is -18.1 C, and the average temperature in July is 10.5 C. Temperatures over 20 C can occur during the brief summer, especially in July.
 On 10 July, 2019 the temperature reached for the first and only time 30 C, with the record high being 30.6 C.